OpenVoiceOS/ovos-docker/docs/index.md

 # Welcome!

-OVOS Docker is one of the fastest ways to get started with OVOS.
+`ovos-docker` is one of the fastest ways to get started with Open Voice OS.

 ## Quickstart